RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### Dataset manipulation with joins and pivots

-There are two common types of dataset manipulations that are often needed: joins and pivots.
+There are two dataset manipulations that are often needed: joins and pivots.

 We often have a situation where we have two, or more, datasets and we are interested in combining them.
 We can join datasets together in a variety of ways.
-A common way is to use `left_join()` from `dplyr`.
+A common way is to use `left_join()` from `dplyr` [@citedplyr].
 This is most useful where there is one main dataset that we are using and there is another dataset with some useful variables that we want to add to that.
-The critical aspect is that we have a common column, or potentially columns, that we can use to link the two datasets.

-Here we will create two tibbles and then join them.
+The critical aspect is that we have column/s that we can use to link the two datasets.
+Here we will create two tibbles and then join them on the basis of names.

-I want to join another to it based on some common column names.
-Here we'll join two datasets based on favourite colour.

 ```r